SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

 -   The Swordfish basic web client is compatible with all current versions of Redfish/Swordfish services.
-It parses the json output into various display section depending on the property type
+It parses the json output into various display section depending on the property type.

--   Via the Swordfish basic web client, based on the navigation property from XML Schema. definitions, links are enabled to click and follow
+-   Via the Swordfish basic web client, based on the navigation property from XML Schema. definitions, links are enabled to click and follow.

 -   The response model is segregated into 4 entities, including: